Twulz/Twulz.github.io/_posts/2019-11-12-upgrading-basil-faulty-3-1-0.md

 layout: post
 title:  "Upgrading Basil Faulty to DonkeyCar v3.1.0"
 date:   2019-11-12
-categories: donkeyCar
+categories: Things Mechatronics DonkeyCar
-tags: AI machineLearning
+tags: Robot AI MachineLearning Basil Solder DonkeyCar AutonomousCar Self-Driving-Car
 ---

 Today I'm upgrading my DonkeyCar Basil Faulty to donkey v3.1.0!
 A number of members of the Hackerspace have got the DonkeyCar training working on Windows (rather than a Linux Virtual Machine) and there have been a number of updates since my last install so what better time to upgrade?